ConservationMetrics/gc-docs/docs/reference/gc-toolkit/superset/queries.md

 ---

-### Combine the values of two fields, and then apply regex to replace _ with ", " and capitalize the first letter of each word.
+### Combine the values of two fields, and then apply regex to replace _ with ", " and capitalize the first letter of each word

 ```sql
 CASE